Freelunch-AI/docs/design-notes.md

     4. __Quality:__ High Bar.
 Users have low tolerance for errors & want fast systems.
 There are compeititors that can take your place if they offer higher quality.

 2. __Low-level Problems (our scope)__
-    1. __Benchmarking__
+    1. __Evaluating__
-        1. __Lack of Standards__: lack of standards for benchmarking ML Systems.
+        1. __Lack of Standards__: lack of standards for evaluating ML Systems and ML Platforms.
         2. __Lack of Tools__
-            1. __Lack of tools__: some types of benchmarking are being implemented systematically & thus dont have any tools.
+            1. __Lack of tools__: some types of evaluations are being implemented systematically & thus dont have any tools.
-            2. __Lack of unified tool__: there isnt a central tool that can spin up all benchmarks to compare trade-offs & simplify UX.
+            2. __Lack of unified tool__: there isnt a central tool that can spin up all evaluations to compare trade-offs & simplify UX.
     2. __Improvements (Experimentation)__
         1. __Lack of Time__: lack of time to do Experimentation: search for system improvement opportunities and good solutions takes a lot of time.
 Time which is mostly dedicated to maintanance of the ML System.
         2. __Lack of Awareness__